Jerry-J-Yu/JYDropDownMenu/README.md

 # JYDropDownMenu
-A drop-down menu list as an alternative to UIPickerView
+A drop-down menu list as an alternative to UIPickerView.

 ## Installation: